nsetzer/YueMusicPlayer/README.md

 # YueMusicPlayer
-Music Playing App and Library Manager for audio files stored on the sdcard.
+Music Playing Android App and Library Manager for audio files stored on the sdcard.